bigfix/developer.bigfix.com/site/pages/relevance/guide/session/stataggregation.md

 You can use the following methods to get statistical properties into your deployment:
 * Import an existing analysis containing properties with the KeepStatistics attribute set to TRUE.
 * Author an analysis in a Fixlet site using hand-edited action script MIME.
 Add the header X-Keep-Statistics:true to the property headers.
-The property of interest must return an integer, floating point or Boolean type in order to compile statistics.
+The property of interest must return an integer, floating point, or Boolean type to compile statistics.
 If you attempt to set the KeepStatistics attribute on a property that does not return one of these types, it will be ignored.

 ## Accessing Statistics